j-stach/blok/README.md

 ## Usage
+### Building a stack
 - Builder arguments follow add(where, what) schema ("Little endian?")
 - Functional build process, returns error or self
+- Layouts and blocks
+### Partial references
-- Partial references return None when the index DNE
+- Partial references return None when the index or range DNE
+### Transformations
+- Transformations reorganize blocks by cloning, modifying, and resetting the stack in place
+### Connecting blocks
-- Alignments create a connection "schedule" using indexes
+- Alignments create a connection "schedule" using indexes, for layer row and block
 - During connections, use the `'c` lifetime for references